Encouraging the best in each other

 Board of Directors

-Commander Navarro joined the Board of Directors of Roberti Community House in the midst of the COVID-19 crisis, April 2020.
-Edgar is a commander with the Waukegan Police Department and oversees the operations for the Gang Intelligence Unit (GIU) and has over 22 years of law enforcement experience.
+Deputy Chief Navarro joined the Board of Directors of Roberti Community House in the midst of the COVID-19 crisis, April 2020.
+Edgar is Deputy Chief of Police for the city of Waukegan and has over 22 years of law enforcement experience.
 Edgar has led a very successful career in law enforcement, not only in his current role but as a Detective, a lead investigator, as well as in an undercover capacity His bilingual skills have been an huge asset to the police department enabling him to connect with the community.

 Edgar has been an enormous supporter of RCH since its inception.
 He has had a consistent positive presence at RCH and RCP.
 He has been an amazing ambassador for RCH and RCP, connecting us with community leaders, and other social agencies.